Nonnegative moment coordinates on finite element geometries: Numerical results

 \subsection{Hexahedron}

 \begin{exm} Let us consider the convex hexahedron $H_c$ with vertices

-\end{exm} Moment coordinates are nonnegative on the whole hexahedron, piecewise affine on the boundary edges and satisfy the Kronecker-delta property at the vertices; moreover, they satisfy the facet-reduction property on each face, as shown in Figure~\ref{fig:convHex}.
+\end{exm} Moment coordinates are nonnegative on the whole hexahedron, piecewise affine on the boundary edges and satisfy the Kronecker-delta property at the vertices; in addition, they satisfy the facet-reduction property on each face, as shown in Figure~\ref{fig:convHex}.
+Furthermore, they provide results that are distinct from 3D mean value coordinates.